12 Facts About Family Guy on Its 20th Anniversary

 While working at Hanna-Barbera, MacFarlane followed up his The Life of Larry short with a second: Larry & Steve.
 Utilizing the same characters as before, Larry & Steve takes the story back to the beginning, revealing how Larry (whose voice is reminiscent of Family Guy’s Peter) adopted his talking dog Steve (a la Brian from Family Guy) from the pound.
 The short aired on Cartoon Network in 1997 as part of its “What A Cartoon!” series.

 Riding on the wave of success from Larry & Steve, MacFarlane next turned his attention to where any budding animator would naturally look: primetime.
 A Saturday night sketch comedy show with occasional animated segments, MADtv seemed like the perfect home for MacFarlane’s next project, yet it never came to fruition.
-“Family Guy was supposed to be a series of shorts on MADtv, in the way that The Simpsons began on Tracey Ullman,” MacFarlane told IGN.
+“Family Guy was supposed to be a series of shorts on MADtv, in the way that The Simpsons began on Tracey Ullman,” MacFarlane told IGN in 2003.
 “It just came down to a budgetary thing.
 They didn't really have the budget to do any kind of animation at that point.”

 MacFarlane first pitched Family Guy to Fox around the same time that Mike Judge was signing a deal for King of the Hill.
 Uncertain of how King of the Hill would fare with viewers, Fox executives were hesitant to add another new animated comedy to their lineup.
 Because of this, they decided to pass on Family Guy.